When using a Java server such as TomCat, most administrators will want to use a SSL certificate they have already purchased for Apache HTTPD.

-After creating the public/private key, you submit your public key in the form of a CSR to a certificate authority (CA) who signs your public key.
+After creating the public and private key, submit your public key in the form of a CSR to a Certificate Authority (CA) who will sign your public key.
 Once they have signed your public key, the will send you a certificate.

 openssl pkcs12 -export -in your.crt -inkey yourPrivate.key -out yourExportedCert.p12 -name any-name -CAfile gd_bundle.crt -caname rootNote: Type the above command in one line.